The Sweet Occasion

 2. Pour the chocolate mixture into a large bowl.
 Whisk in the powdered sugar and vanilla until smooth.

-3. Allow the frosting to cool, stirring occasionally, until a spreadable consistency.
+3. Allow the frosting to cool, stirring occasionally, until it's a spreadable consistency.
 Frost the cake as desired.

 • Prep Time: 20 minutes